olance/jquery.organicTabs/README.md

 You can also customize the animation speed:

     $("#tabbed-area").organicTabs({
-        speed: 150
+        fadingSpeed: 150,
+        sizingSpeed: 200
     });

 ### Options (and default values)

     {
+        fadingSpeed: 300,         // Speed of fading animations
+        fadingEasing: "swing",    // Easing used for fading animations

-        speed: 300  // Speed of fade and resizing animations }
+        sizingSpeed: 300,         // Speed of resizing animations
+        sizingEasing: "swing"     // Easing used for resizing animations }